 Higher CFU Count

-Choosing Human-grade enables us to provide dogs with a greater CFU count, target specific areas of the gut and be more effective.
+Choosing human-grade probiotics for dogs and cats enables us to provide them with a greater CFU count, target specific areas of the gut and be more effective in general.
 Feed Grade probiotics generally have a lower CFU (Colony Forming Unit) count, or the number of living cells that are available in each dose, compared to those made for humans.

 There are only a handful of manufacturers who truly understand the entire process and are able to produce strains that are commercially stable.
 For human-grade probiotics, which are used for foods and supplements, this process is even more complex and stringent because all of the high demands required to build human-grade type products.